sorachan/opencast-downloader/README.md

     -ls, --list-series    List available series and exit.
     -le, --list-episodes  List available episodes.
 (Can be used with --series.)
     -e EPISODES, --episodes EPISODES
-                            String to match for episode titles, use "*" to download all.
+                            String to match for episode titles, use "all" to download all.
     -pr, --presenter      Download presenter videos.
     -pn, --presentation   Download presentation videos.